 On most laps, all the drivers will make an average of 71 gear changes.

 Armed with a hefty budget, teams pour a lot of money into research and improvement of the aerodynamics of a car.
 The rear wing alone will cost $150,000!
+A cheap essay writer could write thousands of essays for that amount.
 All this is done to increase the downforce and increase the cornering speeds of the car.
 A shorter cornering time gives a car an advantage over its rivals.

 Formula One regulated the dimensions of a car and stipulates the location of the aerodynamic aids.
 Teams improve car aerodynamics by simulations and wind tunnel testing.
 The complex aerodynamics of a Formula 1 car leaves a lot of dirty air in its wake making trailing the car and overtaking difficult.

-To limit the money a team has on hand to spend on aerodynamics and making the sports an even playing field, Formula 1 has introduced a cost cap of $145 million per year.
+To limit the money a team has on hand to spend on aerodynamics and to make the sport an even playing field, Formula 1 has introduced a cost cap of $145 million per year.
 This cap will be reduced further over the years.
 Teams finishing higher in rankings are allowed lesser simulations and wind tunnel tests.

 Formula 1 has reduced the width of the floor of the car and introduced limitations in a bid to reduce the generated downforce.
 The organisation has also introduced the DRS system which allows a driver within one second of the car in front to increase his speed and overtake.
 But constructors find ways to circumvent these limitations and gain back the lost downforce.